-- Semi-scheduled wind and solar generation forecasts: - AEMO is required to produce an unconstrained intermittent generation forecast (UIGF) for each semi-scheduled generating unit for each day in accordance with clause 3.7.2(c)(4). - AEMO develops the UIGF using historically observed generation outputs and historical meteorological data for wind and solar units to develop generation output estimates based on relevant energy conversion models based on the generator technology for at least eight reference years.
-These outputs reflect the weather conditions that underlie the demand traces for those reference years, ensuring that any correlation between variable renewable energy (VRE) generation and demand is preserved. - · Non-scheduled generation forecasts: - In accordance with clause 3.7.2(f)(2), AEMO is required to prepare and publish the aggregated MW allowance (if any) to be made by AEMO for generation from nonscheduled generating systems. - The non-scheduled generation profiles have two parts: large non-scheduled wind and solar generation (refer to Table 4 for further details) and small non-scheduled generation.
-The large non-scheduled wind and solar generation forecasts are calculated based on historically-observed generation outputs over at least eight reference years, while the small non-scheduled generation forecasts are consistent with figures published in AEMO's demand forecasts. - The small non-scheduled generation forecasts for units under 30MW are used as an input to the MT PASA operational demand forecasting process and are not modelled explicitly. - Demand side participation: - Demand side participation (DSP) includes all short-term reductions in demand in response to temporary price increases (in the case of retailers and customers) or adverse network loading conditions (in the case of networks).
+- Semi-scheduled wind and solar generation forecasts: - AEMO is required to produce an unconstrained intermittent generation forecast (UIGF) for each semi-scheduled generating unit for each day in accordance with clause 3.7.2(c)(4).

+- AEMO develops the UIGF using historically observed generation outputs and historical meteorological data for wind and solar units to develop generation output estimates based on relevant energy conversion models based on the generator technology for at least eight reference years.
+These outputs reflect the weather conditions that underlie the demand traces for those reference years, ensuring that any correlation between variable renewable energy (VRE) generation and demand is preserved. - Where historical generation data is unavailable or unsuitable, AEMO may use historical meteorological data for the site, and an energy conversion model based on the generator technology to develop a generation forecast. - Non-scheduled generation forecasts: - In accordance with clause 3.7.2(f)(2), AEMO is required to prepare and publish the aggregated MW allowance (if any) to be made by AEMO for generation from nonscheduled generating systems. - The non-scheduled generation profiles have two parts: large non-scheduled wind and solar generation (refer to Table 4Table 4 for further details) and small non-scheduled generation.
+The large non-scheduled wind and solar generation forecasts are calculated based on historically-observed generation outputs over at least eight reference years, while the small non-scheduled generation forecasts are consistent with figures published in AEMO's demand forecasts6. - The small non-scheduled generation forecasts for units under 30MW are used as an input to the MT PASA operational demand forecasting process and are not modelled explicitly. - Demand side participation: - Demand side participation (DSP) includes all short-term reductions in demand in response to temporary price increases (in the case of retailers and customers) or adverse network loading conditions (in the case of networks).
 An organised, aggregated response may also be possible.
-From the transmission network perspective, consumers may effectively reduce demand by turning off electricity-using equipment or starting up on-site generators.
+From the transmission network perspective, consumers may effectively reduce demand by turning off electricity-using equipment or starting up on-site generators. - Future generation production unit projects: - Consistent with clause 3.7.2(c)(2), scheduled, semi-scheduled or large non-scheduled generation production unit projects with a commitment to construct or install7 are also modelled in MT PASA.
+AEMO applies future production projects to MT PASA consistent with the criteria applied to the ESOO, which includes those projects assessed as being 'committed', 'committed' or 'anticipated', using inputs -and project delay assumptions consistent with the ESOO.

-&lt;sup>5 Available at http://forecasting.aemo.com.au/.
+6 Available at http://forecasting.aemo.com.au/.